detlearsom/DetGen/containers/docker-tcpdump/README.md

 # tcpdump docker container

+A simple tcpdump image that runs a script that takes the following position arguments

+    $ NAME="$1"
+    $ CAPTURETIME="$2"
+    $ SCENARIO="$3"
+    $ REPNUM="$4"

+The command.sh script automatically filters out some unwanted traffic.
+The filenames produced by the container are determined by `$NAME`.

+# tcpdump - Dockerfile.orig

+We originally used this Dockerfile for our tcpdump containers.
+However, changes to how docker-compose parses docker-compose.yml files broke many of our commands.
+This original version is more flexible than our current version so we leave it here for posterity.
+However, writing complex commands that can be parsed correctly by docker-compose is a chore.

 This simple image runs a tcpdump and writes dumps to the volume /data.

 To capture on the hosts network interfaces, you need to run the